 - warm clothing (it’s cold at night)

-- Food suitable for cooking on either a BBQ or hob; each cabin has a shelf in the small fridge (it is very small so please keep refrigerated items to a minimum).
+- Food suitable for cooking on either a BBQ or hob; each cabin has it’s own cool box.

 - There is no electricity on site you may wish to bring a car charger to power phones.